Learn 10 amazing Montessori learning activities & games for 3-year-olds!

 #6 – Set the Table – Give your child toddler-safe place settings, and teach them how to set the table.
 This is a great way to reinforce matching skills.
 Simply provide a clear image of how the items should be arranged, and let them practice.

 #7 – Bread Baking – Make a batch of bread dough.
 Let your toddler help roll it out flat.
 Next, arm them with a variety of plastic cookie cutters, and let them choose which ones to use.
-When the bread is baked and ready to eat, your child will enjoy reflecting on how they helped make them.
+When the bread is baked and ready to eat, your child will enjoy reflecting on how they helped make it.
 I love this making butter in a jar learning activity for a 3-year-old.

 #8 – Match Socks – When laundry day rolls around, enlist the help of your toddler.
 Have them find and pair up matching socks.
 This activity is great pre-math, fine motor skill, and hand-eye motor coordination work!